 Spike Jonze biography

 Spike Jonze was born on October 22, 1969, in Rockville, Maryland.
 His breakthrough video for the Beastie Boys song "Sabotage" earned him four MTV Video Music Awards.
 Throughout the 1990s, he directed music videos and commercials.
 In 1999, he acted in and directed Three Kings.
 Jonze's first full-length directorial effort, Being John Malkovich, earned him an Academy Award nomination.
-He went on to produce Human Nature in 2000.
+He went on to produce Human Nature in 2000 and Her in 2013, with the latter film earning him the 2014 Oscar for best original screenplay.

-Director, actor and producer Spike Jonze was born Adam Spiegel on October 22, 1969, in Rockville, Maryland.
-Related (on his father's side) to the prosperous Spiegel family and an heir to its catalog fortune, Jonze grew up in the Washington, D.C. suburb of Bethesda, Maryland, with his mother and older sister (his parents divorced when he was still young).
+Director, actor, screenwriter and producer Spike Jonze was born Adam Spiegel on October 22, 1969, in Rockville, Maryland.
+Related (on his father's side) to the prosperous Spiegel family and an heir to its catalog fortune, Jonze grew up in the Washington, D.C., suburb of Bethesda, Maryland, with his mother and older sister (his parents divorced when he was still young).
 By the time he entered high school, he had adopted the name "Spike Jonze" and was participating in competitive skateboarding and BMX bicycling.

 Immediately after his graduation from high school, the 17-year-old Jonze moved to Los Angeles and began working as an editorial assistant at Freestylin', a biker magazine.
 In 1991, he helped found Dirt, a short-lived spin-off of the popular teen magazine Sassy, aimed at teenage male readers.
 His first music-video gig came in 1992, when he was hired to shoot video footage of skateboarding for Sonic Youth's "100%."